A banner showing a lake in a forest, with the words "What and Wai" overtop

 Under this water reform five councils – Hutt City, Upper Hutt City, Porirua City, Wellington City, and Greater Wellington – are working together, in partnership with Ngāti Toa Rangatira and Taranaki Whānui ki Te Upoko o Te Ika to propose options for managing water infrastructure into the future.

-Regardless of the chosen approach, water infrastructure will remain publicly owned and managed on behalf of ratepayers and the community.
+Water infrastructure will remain publicly owned and managed on behalf of ratepayers and the community.

 A drone image of the Kaitoke Pipe Bridge